Hyurl/url6/README.md

 (`url.query` would be `null`) or an empty string, and if the value is changed, other related properties will be modified as well.

-This module is meant to bring some features from Node.js 8.0+ to Node.js 6.X, and it cannot be run in browser, use native `URL` instead.
+This module is meant to bring some features from Node.js 8.0+ to Node.js 6.X or even lower versions, it cannot be run in browser, use native `URL` instead.